 PILLAR 3 - SPC programmes

 Objective: Designing a robust social and environmental management system (ESMS) supporting programmes and projects to deliver activities that maximise social benefits, by preventing or, where not possible, mitigating any significant or unjustified social and environmental impacts, in line with Performance standards 1-8 of the Green Climate Fund (GCF).

-SPC has established a set of management procedures to assess environmental and social risks and impacts from project activities, proportionate to the nature and scale of the projects and commensurate with the level of SPC’s commitment to address environmental and social risks and impacts.
+SPC has established a set of management procedures to assess environmental and social risks and impacts from project activities, proportionate to the nature and scale of the projects and commensurate with the level of SPC’s commitment to addressing environmental and social risks and impacts.

 Major outcomes for this series of management procedures include:

 - An assessment of environmental and social impacts and risks for every project at the pre-approval stage;

 - A more thorough assessment ('Topic assessment' or 'Environmental and Social Impact Assessment') if significant risks or impacts are identified;

 - Monitoring risk mitigation measures during project implementation phases;